guzba/mummy/README.md

 * Built-in first-class WebSocket support.
 * Multiplexed socket IO without the `{.async.}` price.

+⚠️ Mummy is brand new so please exercise reasonable caution!

 ## How is Mummy different?

 Mummy operates with this basic model: handle all socket IO on one thread and dispatch incoming HTTP requests and WebSocket events to a pool of worker threads.
 Your HTTP handlers probably won't even need to think about threads at all.